School of Business

-Dr. Amir Hajbaba joined UFV in August 2012.
-He obtained his PhD degree at the National University of Ireland - Cork (UCC) in 2011.
+Dr. Amir Hajbaba obtained his PhD degree at the National University of Ireland - Cork (UCC).
 The focus of his PhD dissertation was examining the explanations of acquirer's under-performance following takeover completion.
 He has published and presented in both national and international journals in this area.

-In his spare time Amir usually could be found on the tennis courts of downtown Vancouver (weather permitting, of course).
+In his spare time Amir usually can be found on the tennis courts of downtown Vancouver (weather permitting, of course).

 Courses recently taught at UFV: